Code-Institute-Submissions/flux-time/README.md

     3. The presence of a contact form creates trust by letting visitors know they have a way of contacting the company if they have questions or need support.
-    4. The repetition and consistent messages in call to action buttons and section titles about there being a free trial without requiring a credit card reassures visitor that they have nothing to lose by signing up for a trial.
+    4. The repetition and consistent messages in call to action buttons and section titles about there being a free trial without requiring a credit card reassures visitors that they have nothing to lose by signing up for a trial.

 3. I want to easily understand the main purpose of the product and service